Mbaka Kawaya Swana Ambroise: 1990: Deputy Director of the West Group in Kolwezi

-Director of Planning, Research, and Development (1992 – 1997)
+Director of Planning, Research, and Development (1992–1997)

 From 1992 to 1997, Mbaka Kawaya served as Director of Planning, Research, and Development at Gécamines.
-In this strategic role, he introduced joint ventures with projects such as TENKE FUNGURUME, Rejets de KOLWEZI, and Gisements de RUASHI ETOILE.
+In this strategic role, he introduced joint ventures with projects such as Tenke Fungurume, Rejets de Kolwezi, and Gisements de Ruashi Etoile.
 These initiatives aimed to refinance Gécamines and contribute to the economic development of the region.

-President Délégué Général (1997 – 1998)
+President Délégué Général (1997–1998)

 In 1997, Mbaka Kawaya assumed the role of President Délégué Général of Gécamines.
 During this period, he introduced a strategic cobalt exploitation plan, focusing on small cobalt deposits such as KASOMBO, KABABANKOLA, and TWILEZEMBE.
 The plan involved direct leaching of cobalt-bearing ores to improve cobalt recovery rates.

-Société Minière de Bakwanga (MIBA) (2000)
+Société Minière de Bakwanga (2000)

-In 2000, Mbaka Kawaya joined MIBA as Technical Director.
+In 2000, Mbaka Kawaya joined Societé Minière de Bakwanga as technical director.
 He significantly increased diamond production by reorganising the treatment of rejects and implementing anti-theft measures.

-Ministry of Mines (2000 – 2002)
+Ministry of Mines (2000–2002)

 From 2000 to 2002, Mbaka Kawaya served as the vice-minister of mines under presidents Laurent Désiré Kabila and Joseph Kabila.
 He contributed to the formulation of the Mining Code and Regulations, and defended the Mining Code in parliament before its presidential promulgation.

-Cadastre Minier (CAMI) (2003 – 2004)
+Cadastre Minier (2003–2004)

 From 2003 to 2004, Mbaka Kawaya served as the first director general of Cadastre Minier (CAMI) in the Democratic Republic of Congo, initiating the establishment of the country's first Mining Cadastre.